vladyc1234/IntroductionToRobotics/README.md

 Pressing the button in any state other than state 1 should NOT yield any actions.

-The code, image and video showcasing the traffic light simulation are provided in the Homework2 file (in case you don,t want to download the video i have provided a youtube link: https://youtube.com/shorts/NqkNPd55kYg).
+The code, image and video showcasing the traffic light simulation are provided in the Homework2 file (in case you don't want to download the video i have provided a youtube link: https://youtube.com/shorts/NqkNPd55kYg).

 ![e0e0e3af-a857-4441-a6c8-04ea7edfbb6a](https://user-images.githubusercontent.com/73032808/199785659-5a2c6bf2-a29e-4671-a4db-343906ebf0fb.jpg)